Reduced blood circulation and hypertension caused by cutaneous folds

 Blood vessels are fairly compressible.

-Putting even the slightest pressure on your skin crushes them and reduces their flow.
+Putting even the slightest pressure on your skin, crushes them and reduces their flow.

 Human circulatory system - Wikipedia